n8finch/wp-reader/README.md

 3. In your terminal, `cd` into this project directory.
 4. Run `yarn` to install all the dependencies.
 5. Run `yarn start` to start the app on your localhost:3000.
-6. Run `yarn test` to run all the tests available for the app.

-More verbose info below.
+More verbose, create-react-app info below.

 ---